 Gluten-Free Salmon Cakes make a great dinner option or an elegant gluten-free appetizer.
 Made with fresh Salmon, ginger, and garlic, and topped with a Wasabi Cream, you’ll love every bite of these Teriyaki Salmon Cakes.

 Everyone in my family ate these Gluten-Free Teriyaki Salmon Cakes for dinner the other night.
 Even my kids!
 Do you know how rare it is that all four of us eat exactly the same thing for dinner?
 And I was surprised that both my girls ate these gluten free salmon cakes.
 They are a scrumptious gluten free salmon patty that’s easy to make and full of flavors.

 I knew these gluten free salmon cakes were good, but I was sure someone would complain.
 Since everyone loved them, and they were easy to make, I’ve added them into our monthly dinner rotation.
 I’ve also started making them as gluten-free appetizers.
 You can make them smaller, for a bite sized version.

-There are two important things to know about making salmon cakes, even these Gluten-Free Teriyaki Salmon Cakes.
+There are two important things to know about making gluten free salmon cakes, even these Gluten-Free Teriyaki Salmon Cakes.
 First, you need to make sure your dry ingredient to wet ingredient ratio is spot on, otherwise your cakes will be too dry or fall apart.

 Second, chill your salmon cake mixture before you shape them into cakes.
 This helps them hold together better when frying.